-Granite is next tough and easy to maintain stone type in a siliceous group.
+Granite is the next tough and easy to maintain stone type in a siliceous group.
 It is less porous, so occurrences of deep stains hardly happen.
 With appropriate polishing/finishing process and sealing/coating treatments, it is the best candidate for countertops everywhere, interior and exterior paving, and wall cladding.
 The market has granite specific washing, cleaning, and de-staining solutions, which are useful in different contexts.

 Cleaning of Slate

-Slatestone is sturdy, heat & water-resistant paving material.
+Slatestone is a sturdy, heat & water-resistant paving material.
 Therefore, it is a choice for exterior applications like patios and paths.
 It is easy to clean and maintain its look for years.
 Slate specific cleaners are available in the market.

 Cleaning of Sandstone